SAP/sap-customer-data-cloud-accelerator/README.md

   }]
 ```

-### Adding the filter to all the ApiKeys that do not have already a specific filter that are on the configuration file
+### Adding the filter to all the ApiKeys that do not have already a specific filter

 ```sh
 [{